-In order to improve knowledge and foster awareness about sustainability among directors and employees, we held an e-Learning course in November 2019 for all directors and employees themed on sustainability management.
+In order to improve knowledge and foster awareness about sustainability among executives and employees, we held an e-Learning course in November 2020 for all directors and employees themed on sustainability management.

-The course consisted of ten questions ranging from basic knowledge to recent trends and bank efforts, and was designed for participants to deepen understanding through repeating the course until reaching the criteria to pass.
+It consisted of 12 questions ranging from basic knowledge to recent trends and the Bank efforts, and was designed for participants to deepen their understanding through repeating the course until reaching the criteria to pass.

-We plan to hold e-Learning courses annually in fiscal 2020 and beyond.
+We plan to hold e-Learning courses annually in FY2021 and beyond.